10 Best Beaches in Corfu, Greece

 Rovinia Beach in Liapades

-While the trek in the heat to get there (and back) was less than ideal, Rovinia Beach was one of our very favorites!
+While the trek on a hot day to get there (and back) is not ideal, Rovinia Beach is one of our very favorite beaches in Corfu!

-We spent a while here splashing around in the sea with our snorkels and goggles, taking photos and videos underwater with my waterproof phone case, and checking out the natural cave.
+This is the perfect beach for splashing around in the sea with snorkels and goggles.
+On our first visit, we spent hours hanging out in the calm shallows close to shore, taking photos and videos underwater with my waterproof phone case, and checking out the natural cave.

 Tip: Once you begin walking and reach the part of the path that has a rock wall on one side, turn right and walk to the edge for an amazing aerial view!
 Then head back to the main path and follow it all the way down to get to the beach.

-Recommendations: In addition to parking on the side of the road at the top, get there early!
+Recommendations: Get there early!
 This is a popular beach and gets crowded.

 Porto Timoni in Afionas

 Despite being possibly the MOST popular beach in all of Corfu, Porto Timoni is no joke to get to.
-This was the most difficult hike I’ve done, especially considering it was over 90ºF at 9am.
-It’s extremely rocky and steep — you need to be pretty able-bodied to make it up and down.
+This was the most difficult hike I’ve done, especially considering it was already over 90ºF (32ºC) by 9 a.m.
+It’s extremely rocky and steep; you need to be able-bodied to make it up and down.

-The gorgeous views of the dual bays make the hike worth it and land this as one of the best beaches in Corfu!
-Take time to stop along the way for photos of the famous views from above – it’s amazing.
+The gorgeous views of the dual bays make the hike worth it, and make this one of the best beaches in Corfu!
+Take time to stop along the way for photos of the famous views from above — it’s amazing.

 Once you get down to the bottom of the trail, turn left to go to Porto Timoni Beach.
 The water is a gorgeous teal and clear enough to snorkel!

-Recommendations: Go early morning before it gets hot and don’t wait until midday to walk back up – you’ll get overheated fast.
+Recommendations: Go early morning before it gets hot, bring plenty of water and sun protection, and don’t wait until midday to walk back up; you’ll quickly get overheated.

-The hike is pretty steep and rocky, so wear comfortable sneakers and bring plenty of water!
-I wore my Allbirds Tree Runners and was thankful for it, but would recommend some nice trail shoes for better grip.
-I could not have made it in flip-flops or at peak temperature in the middle of the day.
+The hike is steep and rocky, so wear comfortable sneakers and bring plenty of water!
+I wore my Allbirds Tree Runners and was thankful for it, but would recommend some nice trail shoes (I have these and love them) for better grip.
+I could not have made it in flip-flops or at peak temperature in the middle of the day, and I consider myself in good shape!

-When we left around 11am, there were tons of cars driving up and down the street searching for parking.
-Get here early to get a spot or stay at a nearby hotel with free parking.
+When we left around 11 a.m., there were tons of cars driving up and down the street searching for parking.
+Get here early to get a free street spot or stay at a nearby hotel with free parking.

 Tip: If you want to go to a nearby beach with much easier access where you can park right at the beach (no hiking required!), then I recommend Agios Georgios Beach!
 It’s also considered one of the best beaches in Corfu, but isn’t featured on this list since I didn’t visit it myself.